 British GP this weekend

-Silverstone circuit.
-This was actually the venue for the first World
+circuit.
+This was actually the venue for the first World Championship

-Championship F1 Grand Prix which was held on May 13, 1950 with the
+F1 Grand Prix and was held on May 13, 1950 with the British Royal

-WW2 Silverstone was a bomber station and it was pressed into service
+development.
+During WW2 Silverstone was a bomber station and it was

-as a motor racing circuit in 1948.
-The three pre-war British circuits,
+pressed into service as a motor racing circuit in 1948.
+The three

-other basic facilities such as primitive toilets, and they were
+ready-made road surfaces, other basic facilities such as drainage

-usually a long way from densely populated areas.
+systems, and they were usually a long way from densely populated

 In 1950 came a layout which was unchanged for many years.
 An